digininja/DVWA/README.md

 **Folder Permissions**:

-* `./hackable/uploads/` - Needs to be writable by the web service (for File Upload).
+* `./hackable/uploads/` - Needs to be writeable by the web service (for File Upload).
 * `./external/phpids/0.6/lib/IDS/tmp/phpids_log.txt` - Needs to be writable by the web service (if you wish to use PHPIDS).

 **PHP configuration**: